Formed Ham

 Home Made Ham Presses

-There is a great variety of home made presses and they all work very well.
-In many cases people don’t use a ham press at all and they use a big waterproof casing.
+There is a great variety of home made presses, and they all work very well.
+In many cases people don’t use a ham press at all, and they use a big waterproof casing.
 The simplest design we have seen is a tall stainless steel cylinder with a wooden cover and a large stone used as a weight.
 Such long pots are known as stainless steel vegetable insets and are distributed by restaurant equipment suppliers.
 The same companies also sell different kinds of rectangular steam table pans which can be easily adapted for making ham presses.

 The simplest yet fully functional ham press.

 A simple adjustable pressure ham press.
 This is a different arrangement of the above mentioned method.
 A rubber band made from the inner tube tire provides pressure against a glass jar or a solid block of wood.
 A bungee cord will work too.
-Note: water level in a cooking pot remains below the top of a ham press.
+Note: the water level in a cooking pot remains below the top of a ham press.

 The simplest set up.
 Stainless steel cylinder, wooden cover and weight.